rsksmart/devportal-1.0/guides/flyover/design-architecture.md

 layout: rsk
 ---

-The flyover protocol enables the RSK community to build powerful decentralised applications and increase the use cases on the RSK network.
-In this section, we will cover the design, architecture, flow diagrams and minimum requirements needed to use the components of the Flyover Protocol.
+The flyover protocol enables the RSK community to build powerful decentralised applications.

+It also aims to increase number of possible use cases on the RSK network.

+In this section, we will cover the design, architecture, flow diagrams, and minimum requirements needed to use the components of the Flyover Protocol.

 The flyover system is composed of;